Transformation of the United States Army: Alliances and partnerships

 In 2020 the Army lost 3 NTC training rotations to COVID-19.

 JWA 20 was intended to exercise Multi-domain operations, and multinational forces, in EUCOM for 2020.
-See: Vostok 2018.
-EUCOM's Multi-domain task force is to be smaller than the Pacific's task force.
+(Note: See: Vostok 2018) EUCOM's Multi-domain task force is to be smaller than the Pacific's task force.
 It is expected that the task forces are to be employed in the Defender exercises in both EUCOM and the Pacific.
 Defender Europe 2020 was to test the ability to deploy 20,000 Soldiers across Europe, for a 37,000-member exercise.

 Defender Europe 2020, a division-sized exercise was cancelled during the COVID-19 pandemic.